evancho1/Pong/README.md

-# Pong

-Functional 2-player game of Pong in Python and GUI with Pygame.
+# Pong Game in Python with GUI

+# Features:
+Graphical User Interface: Enjoy playing Pong with a simple yet engaging GUI.
+Single Player Mode: Play against an AI opponent with adjustable difficulty levels.
+Two Player Mode: Challenge a friend locally and compete in a thrilling game of Pong.
+Score Tracking: Keep track of scores for both players throughout the game.
+Speed Adjustments: Customize the speed of the ball and paddles to suit your preference.
+Sound Effects: Immerse yourself in the game with interactive sound effects for paddle hits and score updates.
+Responsive Controls: Experience smooth and responsive controls for precise gameplay.

+# Controls:
+Player 1: Use the W and S keys to move the paddle up and down, respectively.
-Player 1 uses WS and Player 2 uses Up and Down arrow keys.
+Player 2: Use the Up and Down arrow keys to move the paddle up and down, respectively.